Unable to Locate Complete Label

-Shep Dog Food receives the Advisor’s lowest-tier rating of 1 star.
+Shep Dog Food receives the Advisor’s lowest rating of 1 star.

-The Shep product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for all life stages.
+The Shep product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

 Shep Complete Nutrition Formula